Executive Committee chart

 In 2009, she joined GRTgaz as Deputy Director for the Seine Valley Region.
 In 2013, she became head of the Technical and Expertise Centre, which will become GRTgaz's Technical Department.

-On 1 September, 2018, Anne-Sophie DECAUX was appointed Head of the Industrial Performance and New Technologies Domain, which includes, in addition to the Technical Department, the IT Department and RICE (Research and Innovation Centre for Energy).
+On 1 September, 2018, Anne-Sophie DECAUX was appointed Head of Director of Industrial Assets, which includes, in addition to the Technical Department, the IT Department and RICE (Research and Innovation Centre for Energy).

 Pierre Cotin started his career at Gaz de France’s Treasury Department in 1992.
 He then moved to the Gas Supply Division, in charge of negotiations with Norwegian and Dutch producers, before heading the commercial dispatching department.